syropian/vuejs-starter/README.md

 # vuejs-starter
-A starting point for VueJS using ES6, Browserify, and Bourbon.
+A starting point for VueJS using ES6, Browserify, Vuex, and Bourbon.